Kykeon

 Circe and Odysseus, white-ground lekythos by the Athena Painter, ca. 490–480 BC.
 From Eretria National Archaeological Museum in Athens, 1133.

-Kykeon (κυκεών, kykeȏn; from κυκάω, kykáō; "to stir, to mix") was an Ancient Greek drink of varied description.
+Kykeon (κυκεών, kykeȏn; from κυκάω, kükáō; "to stir, to mix") was an Ancient Greek drink of varied description.
 Some were made of water, barley and naturally occurring substances.
 Others were made with wine and grated cheese.
 It is widely believed that kykeon refers to a psychoactive brew, as in the case of the Eleusinian Mysteries.
 A kykeon was used at the climax of the Eleusinian Mysteries to break a sacred fast, but it is also mentioned as a favourite drink of Greek peasants.

 Ancient sources and description

 Kykeon is mentioned in Homeric texts: the Iliad describes it as consisting of Pramnian wine, barley, and grated goat's cheese.
 In the Odyssey, Circe adds some honey and pours her magic potion into it.
 In the Homeric Hymn to Demeter, the goddess refuses red wine but accepts kykeon made from water, barley, and pennyroyal.

-Pennyroyal, or mint, was supposed to have digestive properties: In Aristophanes' Peace Hermes recommends it to the hero who ate too much dry fruit and nuts.
+Pennyroyal, a type of mint, was supposed to have digestive properties: In Aristophanes' Peace Hermes recommends it to the hero who ate too much dry fruit and nuts.
 Pennyroyal was also said to have medicinal qualities for women, acting as a contraceptive and abortifacient and in birthing and nursing the newborn.
 This possibly could have linked the Eleusinian mysteries to female sexuality.
 However, its use as a digestive aid could have also been useful in breaking a fast.

 Aristocrats shunned it as a peasant drink: Theophrastus' Characters depicts a peasant who goes to the Ecclesia drunk with kykeon.